-2. SCORING - EVENT NO. 6.1.1 (PARALLEL SLALOM) INFRINGEMENT PENALTY PO INTS Departure before starting signal is given 20 Passing a gate in the wrong order or different direction 20 Failing a gate by missing or bucket over poles 20 Each tenth of a second flown over total times limit 0.1 Placing the bucket outside the 30 cm target on table 20 Placing the bucket outside the 60 cm target on table 80 Losing the bucket during the course 300 Rope not deployed before the 5 metre circle around the table 20 Crew not staying seated or fastened (both hands and legs not visible) 80 Rope shortened, has knots or handled below red flag (per infringement) Black flag if total time exceeds 4 minutes.
-80
+2. SCORING - EVENT NO. 6.1.1 (PARALLEL SLALOM) INFRINGEMENT PEN NALTY POINTS Departure before starting signal is given 20 Passing a gate in the wrong order or different direction 20 Failing a gate by missing or bucket over poles 20 Each tenth of a second in excess of 90 seconds 0.1 Placing the bucket outside the 30 cm target on table 20 Placing the bucket outside the 60 cm target on table 80 Losing the bucket during the course 300 Rope not deployed before the 5 metre circle around the table 20 Crew not staying seated or fastened (both hands and legs not visible) 80 Rope shortened, has knots or handled below red flag (per infringement Black flag if total time exceeds 4 minutes. nt ) 80